 The Namsan Seoul Tower is the place that offers some of the best views over Seoul.
 It has several free viewing platforms, restaurants and a few museums, but the best view you can get is from the observatory on top of the tower.
 The best time to visit it is at sunset or during the night.
 Seeing how the night takes over the city is a truly unique experience.

 Hongdae is the heart and soul of Seoul.
 Hundreds of cafes, clubs, gaming centers and live performances are waiting for you.
 This hip place is full of youngsters in search of fun.
 Make sure to try the 34-cm tall ice cream, go karaoke, admire the K-pop performers and eat some local street food.
 Hongdae is the perfect place to spend the evening.
 If you want to unleash your party animal, try one of the clubs.
 There are plenty to choose from!

 VISIT A ROYAL PALACE

 There are five royal palaces in Seoul but visiting all of them would take a lot of time.
-This is why I recommend visiting the Gyeongbokgung Palace, the biggest and most impressive out of all the palaces.
+This is why in this itinerary I recommend visiting the Gyeongbokgung Palace, the biggest and most impressive out of all the palaces.
 Get your camera ready and explore the courtyards and admire its beautiful architecture.
 While at the palace, you’ll notice that some of the locals and tourists alike are dressed in beautiful traditional Korean dresses which takes me to my next point.